Bhaveshkadam/JDBC/README.md

-# JDBC
+# Quiz application with the help of **jdbc** connection
 connect java application to database using jdbc

-## Create JDBC connection and perform Insert, get and search opration
+## Create JDBC connection and perform Insert, get and search operation

 ****
 * **Here, I used Postgres for the JDBC connection.**